FROM OUR PARTNERS

 A savings account typically offers higher interest rates than a checking account.
 The money in a savings account, while liquid, should be viewed as long-term or an emergency fund.
 Whereas in a checking account, the money is used consistently for daily purchases.
 Savings accounts may help with budgeting and wealth building.

-The money in a savings account is safe.
 All financial institutions are required to be insured through FDIC (Federal Deposit Insurance Corporation) or NCUA (National Credit Union Administration).
 These organizations do have limits and will insure up to $250,000 per account, per person, per bank.
-A significant risk of a savings account is inflation.
-On average, the bank’s interest rate is lower than the inflation rate.

-Savings accounts may require minimum balances, or they charge a maintenance fee.
+Savings accounts may require minimum balances, or banks charge a maintenance fee.
 These fees are not usually high but are monthly and can add up quickly.
 Having a checking account and a direct deposit into savings each month usually waves these fees.
-When shopping for a savings account, understand the underlying fees.
-The best savings options out there have minimal fees and high-interest yield rates.

 Grand openings of new banks usually offer a variety of promotions to bring in new customers.
 These are great opportunities to find low fees and higher interest rates with a cash promotion for depositing a certain amount.
 Choosing the best savings account boils down to the following: